turbot/steampipe-docs/docs/faq/overview.md

 ```

 If Steampipe is running, the plugins must be restarted for it to take effect: `steampipe service stop --force  && steampipe service start`.

+## Support and Lifecycle

+### Steampipe CLI Support Policy

+The Steampipe CLI is committed to ensuring accessibility and stability for its users by maintaining versions of the CLI for at least *one year* from their initial release date.
+This practice ensures that users can access older versions of the CLI if needed, providing a safety net for compatibility issues or preferences.
+Please note that only the latest CLI version receives ongoing updates and patches.

+### Plugin Registry Support Lifecycle

+The Steampipe Plugin Registry provides a public repository of installable plugins.
+To ensure accessibility and stability, the registry will maintain all versions of each plugin for at least *one year* from their release, and will preserve at least *one version* of each plugin.

 ## Supported Linux Distributions